In the fall of 2024, the Arizona Department of Child Safety (DCS) mailed letters to parents who once had an open dependency and/or severance case.

 Need to make court payment?
-Discover your options here:

-Making a Court Payment
+See what options are available on the Making a Court Payment page.

 What is a fee waiver?